 Health Conditions Related to Genetic Changes

-Mutations in the ERCC3 gene appear to be a rare cause of trichothiodystrophy.
-At least one mutation in this gene can cause the photosensitive form of the condition, which is characterized by an extreme sensitivity to UV rays from sunlight.
+At least one variant (also called a mutation) in the ERCC3 gene appears to be a rare cause of trichothiodystrophy.
+This condition affects many parts of the body.
+The hallmark of trichothiodystrophy is hair that is sparse and easily broken.
+The ERCC3 gene variant causes the photosensitive form of the condition, which is characterized by an extreme sensitivity to UV rays from sunlight.

-The single ERCC3 gene mutation known to cause trichothiodystrophy changes one protein building block (amino acid) in the XPB protein; specifically, it replaces the amino acid threonine with the amino acid proline at protein position 119 (written as Thr119Pro or T119P).
-This mutation probably makes the TFIIH complex unstable and reduces its ability to repair DNA damage caused by UV radiation.
-Problems with DNA repair cause people with the photosensitive form of trichothiodystrophy to be extremely sensitive to sunlight.
+The ERCC3 gene variant known to cause trichothiodystrophy changes one protein building block (amino acid) in the XPB protein; specifically, it replaces the amino acid threonine with the amino acid proline at protein position 119 (written as Thr119Pro or T119P).
+This variant probably makes the TFIIH complex unstable and reduces its ability to repair DNA damage caused by UV radiation.
+These problems with DNA repair cause people with the photosensitive form of trichothiodystrophy to be extremely sensitive to sunlight.
 Other features of the condition, such as slow growth, intellectual disability, and brittle hair, likely result from problems with the transcription of genes needed for normal development before and after birth.

-Mutations in the ERCC3 gene also appear to be a rare cause of xeroderma pigmentosum.
-A single ERCC3 gene mutation has been identified in people with this condition.
-This mutation changes one protein building block (amino acid) in the XPB protein; specifically, it replaces the amino acid phenylalanine with the amino acid serine at protein position 99 (written as Phe99Ser or F99S).
-This mutation greatly reduces the ability of the TFIIH complex to repair damaged DNA.
-As a result, abnormalities accumulate in DNA, causing cells to malfunction and eventually to become cancerous or die.
-These problems with DNA repair cause people with xeroderma pigmentosum to be extremely sensitive to UV rays from sunlight.
+Problems with DNA repair cause people with xeroderma pigmentosum to be extremely sensitive to UV rays.
 When UV rays damage genes that control cell growth and division, cells can grow too fast and in an uncontrolled way.
 As a result, people with xeroderma pigmentosum have a greatly increased risk of developing cancer.
 These cancers occur most frequently in areas of the body that are exposed to the sun, such as the skin and eyes.

-Several mutations in the ERCC3 gene can cause features of both xeroderma pigmentosum and another condition related to defective DNA repair called Cockayne syndrome.
+Several variants in the ERCC3 gene can cause features of both xeroderma pigmentosum and another condition related to defective DNA repair called Cockayne syndrome.
 When this combination of features occurs in the same individual, it is known as xeroderma pigmentosum/Cockayne syndrome (XP/CS) complex.
-The signs and symptoms of XP/CS complex include extreme sun sensitivity, an increased risk of skin cancer, short stature, hearing loss, poor coordination, and intellectual disability.
+People with XP/CS complex may have extreme sun sensitivity, an increased risk of skin cancer, short stature, hearing loss, poor coordination, and intellectual disability.

-Researchers are uncertain how mutations in this single gene can cause several different disorders with a wide variety of signs and symptoms.
-Studies suggest that different ERCC3 gene mutations affect the stability and function of the TFIIH complex in different ways.
+Researchers are uncertain how variants in this single gene can cause several different disorders with a wide variety of signs and symptoms.
+Studies suggest that different ERCC3 gene variants affect the stability and function of the TFIIH complex in different ways.
 These variations may account for the different features of xeroderma pigmentosum, trichothiodystrophy, and XP/CS complex.

 Other Names for This Gene